 - Engine’s Cubic Capacity (cc): The premium of a car insurance policy also depends on the capacity of the car’s engine.
 A direct relationship exists between the engine capacity and the premium amount i.e. the larger the capacity, the higher the premium and vice versa.

 - RTO (Regional Transport Office) Zone: Car insurance premium is also a factor of the location of the RTO at which the car is registered.
-In India, RTOs are divided into two zones - Zone A and Zone B. While Zone A include 8 cities namely Delhi, Mumbai, Pune, Chennai, Kolkata, Hyderabad, Bangalore and Ahmedabad, Zone B encompasses the rest of the country.
+In India, RTOs are divided into two zones - Zone A and Zone B. While Zone A includes 8 cities namely Delhi, Mumbai, Pune, Chennai, Kolkata, Hyderabad, Bangalore and Ahmedabad, Zone B encompasses the rest of the country.

 - Age of the car: For a comprehensive policy, the premium amount also depends on the age of the car.
 The Insured Declared Value (IDV) offered by an insurance company for an old or aged car is lower than that of a new car.
-Age of a car affects the IDV because of the depreciation loss suffered the car.
+The age of a car affects the IDV because of the depreciation loss suffered the car.
 Thus, the premium amount for aged cars is lower than that of brand new cars.

-- Owner’s age, profession and driving history: Several insurance companies offer a discount on the premium amount to the people belonging to a certain age group.
+- Owner’s age, profession and driving history: Several car insurance companies offer a discount on the premium amount to people belonging to a certain age group.
 For example, if the policyholder is in the age group of 35-45 years and he/she is an experienced driver, an insurance company may offer an additional discount on the Own-Damage (OD) premium for a comprehensive policy.

-The driving history of the car owner is also a determining factor for car insurance premium.
+The driving history of the car owner is also a determining factor for car insurance premiums.
 The driving history is reflected under No Claim Bonus (NCB) availed by the policyholder.
-If the policyholder has not lodged any claims throughout the previous policy period, an NCB is offered to him/her as a reward for safe driving.
+If the policyholder has not lodged any claims throughout the previous policy period, an NCB Cover is offered to him/her as a reward for safe driving.
 However, if the policyholder had lodged a claim during the previous policy period, NCB is not offered.